Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Introduction

 Building on this intuition, we extend the perspective from task-specific models such as PINNs to general-purpose architectures that embed physics inductive biases in ways that are transferable across datasets and domains.
-We focus on spatio-temporal forecasting of partial differential equations (PDE) dynamics, a setting characterised by high computational cost and practical relevance.
+We focus on spatio-temporal forecasting of PDE dynamics, a setting characterised by high computational cost and practical relevance.
 Operational weather and climate forecasting, for instance, requires large-scale PDE solvers running on supercomputers multiple times per day~\citep{lam_graphcast_2023}.
-In such contexts, even modest efficiency improvements can translate into substantial operational carbon savings, making this domain an ideal test-bed for exploring sustainable ML design~\citep{van_wynsberghe_sustainable_2021}.
-Our key contributions towards this end are: \begin{enumerate}[leftmargin=*] \item {\bf Carbon-aware evaluation:} We promote evaluation practices that consider both predictive accuracy and carbon cost, explicitly characterising trade-offs. \item {\bf Characterising the accuracy–carbon trade-off:} We conduct three experiments on PDE dynamics and spatio-temporal forecasting to compare a range of models with varying levels of physics inductive bias.
-Our main study focuses on forecasting incompressible shear flow, comparing U-nets (no/weak bias), flow matching (medium bias), and Fourier neural operators (strong bias).
+In such contexts, even modest efficiency improvements can translate into substantial operational carbon savings~\cite{alet2025skillful}, making this domain an ideal test-bed for exploring sustainable ML design~\citep{van_wynsberghe_sustainable_2021}.
+Our key contributions towards this end are: \begin{enumerate} \item {\bf Carbon-aware evaluation:} We promote evaluation practices that explicitly account for training and inference costs alongside predictive accuracy. \item {\bf Characterising the accuracy-carbon trade-off:} We provide an empirical characterisation of how varying degrees of physics priors affect the accuracy-carbon trade-off in spatio-temporal forecasting, evaluated on a complex, high-resolution dataset of incompressible shear flow. \end{enumerate}